learn-co-curriculum/react-component-lifecycle/README.md

 # React Component Lifecycle

+## Overview

+In this lesson, we'll describe the phases, as well as the importance, of the React component lifecycle.

 ## Objectives

+1. Distinguish between props and states as they relate to React components
-1. Describe the phases of the React component lifecycle
+2. Describe the three phases of the React component lifecycle
-2. Explain the importance of different phases of the lifecycle
+3. Define lifecycle methods and how they enable the component to react to different events
+4. Define and describe various lifecyclce methods

-## Overview
+## Component Lifecycle

 React components have two sets of properties: **props** and **state**.
 Props are given to the component by its parent.
 You can think of props as an external influence that the component has no control over, whereas a component's